 - During her school days, Jagrati Awasthi was a very active student who used to participate in various events including declamation and debate competitions and won several prizes in them.

-- Jagrati Awasthi studied electrical engineering for her higher education.
+- Jagrati Awasthi studied electrical engineering during her higher studies.
 In 2016, she appeared for the Graduate Aptitude Test in Engineering examination and secured the 41st position in all India ranking.

-- While working at BHEL, in 2019, she made her first attempt for Union Public Service Commission Civil Services Examination but was not able to clear it on the first go.
-It was then that she decided to quit her job and fully dedicate her time to UPSC examinations for which she moved to Delhi to take up physical preparation classes there.
-But due to Covid 19 breakout, she moved back to her hometown, Bundelkhand, and resumed the preparations with online study material at her home.
+- While working at BHEL, in 2019, she made her first attempt for the Union Public Service Commission Civil Services Examination but was not able to clear it on the first go.
+It was then that she decided to quit her job and fully dedicate her time to the UPSC examination for which she moved to Delhi to take up physical preparation classes there, but due to the Covid-19 breakout, she moved back to her hometown, Bundelkhand, and resumed the preparations with online study material at her home.

-- Jagrati Awasthi made her second attempt for the UPSC examinations in 2020 and cleared the examination by acquiring 2nd position in all India ranking (AIR).
+- Jagrati Awasthi made her second attempt for the UPSC examination in 2020 and cleared the examination by acquiring 2nd position in all India ranking (AIR).
 She also became the topper among the female candidates who clear the exam.
-Jagrati scored a total of 1052 (859 in the written test and 193 in the personality test) counting to a total of 51.95% in the examination.
+Jagrati scored a total of 1052 (859 in the written test and 193 in the personality test), counting to a total of 51.95% in the examination.
 Awasthi gave the exam by choosing sociology as an optional subject.
-Jagrati Awasthi was selected for the Indian Administrative Service (IAS) department, the administrative arm of the All India Services of Government of India.
+Jagrati Awasthi was selected for the Indian Administrative Service (IAS), the administrative arm of the All India Services of the Government of India.
 She follows a dream to work for rural development and concentrate on children and women welfare.

-- After the Union Public Service Commission Civil Services Examination results were declared on 24 September 2021, and Jagrati Awasthi topping the examination, she was flooded with the congratulatory messages and several media houses interviewed the new IAS officer.
+- After the Union Public Service Commission Civil Services Examination results were declared on 24 September 2021, and Jagrati Awasthi topped the examination, she was flooded with the congratulatory messages, and several media houses interviewed the new IAS officer.